Vernon K. Stevenson

 Vernon K. Stevenson (January 22, 1812 - October 16, 1884) was an American businessman.
 He served as the president of the Nashville and Chattanooga Railway for 25 years, and as the president of the Southern Pacific Railroad.
 He was a real estate investor in Manhattan, New York City.

 Early life

 Stevenson was born on January 22, 1812, in Russellville, Kentucky.
-He had three brothers, Maxwell and Volney. and Leander Douglas.
-His sisters were Eleanor(m.
-Godfrey M. Fogg) Julia Emily(m.
-Dr. John Arnold Crowdus, Lemuel Swearengin),and Harriet J.(m.
-Patrick Boisseau) He moved to Nashville, Tennessee in 1831.
+He had three brothers, Maxwell, Volney and Leander Douglas.
+His sisters were Eleanor (m.
+Godfrey M. Fogg) Julia Emily (m.
+Dr. John Arnold Crowdus, Lemuel Swearengin), and Harriet J. (m.
+Patrick Boisseau) He moved to Nashville, Tennessee, in 1831.